huggingface/blog/open-source-llms-as-agents.md

 **Closing remarks:**

 - The GAIA benchmark, although it is tried here on a small subsample of questions and a few tools, seems like a very good indicator of overall model performance, since it often involves several reasoning steps and rigorous logic.
 - The agent workflows allow LLMs to increase performance: for instance, on GSM8K, [GPT4’s technical report](https://arxiv.org/pdf/2303.08774.pdf) reports 92% for 5-shot CoT prompting: giving it a calculator allows us to reach 95% in zero-shot .
-For Mixtral-8x7B, the [LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) reports 57.6% with 5-shot, we get 73% in zero-shot. (keep in mind that we tested only a subset of 20 questions)
+For Mixtral-8x7B, the [LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) reports 57.6% with 5-shot, we get 73% in zero-shot. _(Keep in mind that we tested only a subset of 20 questions)_